 Vulnerability Exploitability eXchange(VEX) status for the build artifacts.

 Software bill of materials (SBOM) for the build artifacts.

 Includes information about the build.

 Security insights are available only for container images that meet the following requirements:

 Vulnerability scanning must be enabled.

-The required Identity and Access Management roles must be granted, in the project where Container Analysis is running.
+The required Identity and Access Management roles must be granted, in the project where Artifact Analysis is running.